 APPLE PICKING!
 Who doesn’t love it??
 We usually make a yearly trip to a local orchard when September rolls around.
 This year we got some incredibly delicious organic apples and OF COURSE I had to make a pie!

-My taste buds have changed dramatically in the past year or so, since I’ve significantly cut back on my refined sugar consumption.
+My taste buds have changed dramatically in the past few years, since I’ve significantly cut back on my refined sugar consumption.
 I find now that when I eat something packaged, that it tastes SO sweet that it’s borderline inedible.

 I know I can’t be the only one on a health journey who feels this way, so I tend to cut back on the sugar in my recipes to a level I am more comfortable with, in hopes that it will strike a chord with you guys as well.
 This apple pie fits in line with this, as I tried to let the apples shine, rather than the sugar.

 I find that apples are already sweet enough and that in most pie recipes, their natural flavor is dulled by all that added sugar.
 Plus, who doesn’t love the tartness of a freshly picked apple, which you can’t even taste after adding a boatload of sugar!
 If you are into sweeter recipes, feel free to double or even triple the amount of sugar, but know that this recipe is tailored to those with less of a sweet tooth.

 One thing I suggest is not to add more honey in the pie crust, as this makes it more sticky and much harder to work with.
 If you want a sweeter crust, add a granular sugar instead.
 The crust can also be adapted for savory recipes by leaving out the honey all together.
 I have plans to work on a delicious quiche or tart recipe with it next 🙂

 The pie crust is pretty simple to make, although it can be a bit tricky to get into the baking dish.
 I’ve found that the best approach is to roll out the dough into a circle on a silicone baking mat (parchment paper would work too), and then place the pie dish upside down on top of it.